awslabs/aws-mobile-appsync-sdk-js/README.md

+# AWS AppSync

 ![AWS AppSync](https://s3.amazonaws.com/aws-mobile-hub-images/awsappsyncgithub.png)

 [AWS AppSync](https://aws.amazon.com/appsync/) is a fully managed service that makes it easy to develop GraphQL APIs by handling the heavy lifting of securely connecting to data sources like AWS DynamoDB, Lambda, and more.

 You can use any HTTP or GraphQL client to connect to a GraphQL API on AppSync.

 For front-end web and mobile development, we recommend using the  [Amplify](https://aws-amplify.github.io/)  clients which are optimized to connect to the AppSync backend.

 * For DynamoDB data sources, use the DataStore category in the Amplify client.
 It provides the best developer experience and built-in conflict detection and resolution.
 * For non-DynamoDB data sources in scenarios where you have no offline requirements, use the API (GraphQL) category in the Amplify client.
+* For use cases where you are utilizing the Apollo V3 client, use the Apollo Links in this repository to help with authorization and subscriptions.

 ## [AWS AppSync](https://aws.amazon.com/appsync/) Links for Apollo V3